Purley Swimathon - 2018 FAQs

 What about Risk Assessment and Safeguarding at this event?

 Purley Rotary has been organising the Swimathon since 1988.
 A thorough Risk Assessment is done for this event by our Compliance Officer, Tony Farrell.
+A copy of Purley Rotary's Risk Assessment has been uploaded on the table above for participating Teams to access.
 All Volunteer helpers, undertaking duties that involve interaction with adults and children, are vetted.
 They have to hold a clean, valid enhanced DBS report both for children and adults.

 Does Purley Rotary have adequate insurance to cover incidents and accidents at this event?